openxpki/openxpki-config/UPGRADEv3.md

 ### Type Changes

-* logtimestamp in application_log and auditlog should have 5 decimals (DECIMAL 20,5)
+* logtimestamp in application_log and audittrail should have 5 decimals (DECIMAL 20,5)

 ### New Fields (see schemas for details)